Xilinx/Vitis-AI/docsrc/source/docs/board_setup/board_setup_mpsoc.rst

           scp resnet50-zcu102_zcu104_kv260-r3.0.0.tar.gz root@IP_OF_BOARD:~/

    c.
-Log in to the board (using ssh or serial port) and install the model package:
+Log in to the board (via ssh or serial port) and install the model package:

       .. code-block:: Bash